Tronic/async-http-benchmark/README.md

 Optional deps: `pip3 install trio uvloop`

-You only need `ahbench.py`, no installation.

-Run all tests: `python3 -m ahbench`
-Run only matching tests: `python3 -m ahbench uv` (or any other searchword)
+Run all tests: `python3 -m ahbench` or run only matching tests: `python3 -m ahbench uv` (or any other searchword).

 ## Bugs